lapy/xiaozhi-esp32-server/main/README.md

     *   **Maven:** Used for project build automation and dependency management.
     *   **Lombok:** A Java library that automatically generates constructors, getters/setters, equals/hashCode, toString, and other boilerplate code through annotations, reducing redundancy.
     *   **HuTool / Google Guava:** Provides a large number of utility classes to simplify common programming tasks.
-    *   **Aliyun Dysmsapi:** Alibaba Cloud SMS service SDK for integrating SMS sending functionality (such as verification codes, notifications).
+    *   **Twilio SDK:** Twilio SMS service SDK for integrating SMS sending functionality (such as verification codes, notifications).

 *   **Key Implementation Details:**